PaloAltoNetworks/a3s/README.md

 		--cert user1-cert.pem \
 		--key user1-key.pem

+> NOTE: you can set `-` for '--pass`.
+In that case, a3sctl will ask for user
+> input from stdin.

 ### LDAP

 A3s supports using a remote LDAP as authentication source.
 The LDAP server must